 5. Perpetual Practice

 It is important to see our relationship with the suttas as an ongoing one.
 They are not something that we read once and are done with.
 Reading the suttas every day is a habit that can bring benefits as long as our lives last.
 As our wisdom grows, we will understand more and more.
 But we need to be engaged with the teachings over the long term to see this benefit.
-When you finish a book, begin again the very next day.
+When you finish a book, begin again the very next day, either rereading the same book or starting on a new one.

 There is a very simple motivational technique that has become popular on the internet called “Don’t Break the Chain,” and it is perfectly suited for a daily sutta reading practice.